 Work injuries can take many forms.
-While machine accidents or falls may commonly spring to mind, there is a wide range of accidents and injuries that are covered under the Ohio workers’ compensation system.
+While machine accidents or falls may commonly spring to mind, a wide range of accidents and injuries is covered under the Ohio workers’ compensation system.
 According to the Bureau of Workers’ Compensation (BWC), any illness or injury that is “sustained in the course of and arising out of employment” can be covered by the program.
 This includes injuries sustained in car accidents—the leading cause of work-related deaths and injuries in the U.S. One study from the National Institute for Occupational Safety and Health (NIOSH) states that 22,000 workers were killed in work-related auto accidents from 2003 to 2014.
 Annually, employers pay $25 billion for costs associated with car crashes, and the toll on workers and their families is significant.

 Car Accidents Can Happen in a Variety of Job Fields